 We have two compensation plans under which our equity securities are authorized for issuance.
 The Primerica, Inc. 2020 Omnibus Incentive Plan was approved by our stockholders in May 2020.
-The Primerica, Inc. Stock Purchase Plan for Agents and Employees was approved by our sole stockholder in March 2010.
-The following table sets forth certain information relating to these equity compensation plans at December 31, 2023.
+The Primerica, Inc. Stock Purchase Plan for Agents and Employees

-Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance Equity compensation plans approved by stockholders: Primerica, Inc. Second Amended and Restated 2020 Omnibus Incentive Plan 237,095 (1) \$- (2) 1,252,002 (3) Primerica, Inc. Stock Purchase Plan for Agents and Employees 1,646,243(4) Total 237,095 \$- 2,898,245 Equity compensation plans not approved by stockholders n/a n/a n/a
+Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance Equity compensation plans approved by stockholders: Primerica, Inc. Second Amended and Restated 2020 Omnibus 227.005 (1 1) 😮 (2) 1,252,002 (3) Incentive Plan 237,095 , \$ - Primerica, Inc. Stock Purchase Plan for Agents and Employees - - 1,646,243 (4) Total 237,095 \$ 2,898,245 Equity compensation plans not approved by stockholders n/a n/a n/a

-- (1) Consists of 171,636 shares of our common stock to be issued in connection with unvested restricted stock units.
+(1) Consists of 171,636 shares of our common stock to be issued in connection with unvested restricted stock units.
 Also includes 65,459 shares of our common stock to be issued to certain executive officers in connection with outstanding performance stock units if the Company achieves the targeted level of performance specified in the award agreement over a three-year period.
 Based on the actual ROAE and EPS growth (if applicable) achieved within the three-year performance period ended December 31, 2023, recipients of the 2021 PSU awards will receive 15,398 shares of our common stock compared with the targeted 21,845 shares on the vesting date of March 1, 2024.
-See Note 13 (Stockholders' Equity) and Note 15 (Share-Based Transactions) to our consolidated financial statements included elsewhere in this report for more information on the equity awards outstanding. - (2) At December 31, 2023, there were no outstanding stock options under our equity compensation plans. - (3) The number of shares of our common stock available for future issuance is 2,442,102 less the cumulative number of awards granted under the plan plus the cumulative number of awards canceled under the plan. - (4) Represents shares of our common stock, which have already been issued and are outstanding, available to be purchased by employees and agents under the plan.
-The number of outstanding shares of our common stock available to be purchased is 2,500,000 less the cumulative number of outstanding shares purchased to date under the plan.
+See Note 13 (Stockholders' Equity) and Note 15 (Share-Based Transactions) to our consolidated financial statements included elsewhere in this report for more information on the equity awards outstanding.